nemtech/catapult-server/docs/BUILD-manual.md

 ## Step 3: build catapult

-Finally, copy & paste the whole snippet below into a terminal:
+Finally, for building or re-building the software type into a terminal:

 ```sh
 scripts/make.sh